orchestral/dusk-updater/README.md

 Or you directly specify the desired ChromeDriver version:

     ./vendor/bin/dusk-updater update 74.0.3729.6

-If Dusk is still using the previous version after the update, there is probably an old ChromeDriver process running that you need to terminate first.
+> If Dusk is still using the previous version after the update, there is probably an old ChromeDriver process running that you need to terminate first.

+### Checking Chrome Versions

+You can check if the installed Chrome and ChromeDriver version using:

+    ./vendor/bin/dusk-updater detect

+> The command will prompt you to download new ChromeDriver if it is outdated.

+Specify the absolute path to your custom Chrome/Chromium installation (not supported on Windows):

+    ./vendor/bin/dusk-updater detect --chrome-dir=/usr/bin/google-chrome

+Finally, you can also tell the command to automatically downlad new version if it is outdated using:

+    ./vendor/bin/dusk-updater detect --auto-update